AaySquare/Breakout/README.md

 # Breakout
-Recreation of classic Breakout game using C++ and SFML
+Recreation of classic Breakout game created using C++ and SFML